saptab/modern-distributed-computing-with-AI-Agents/static_files/syllabus_markdown.md

 You can run the Jupyter Notebook for Coding Assignments  and Projects.

    1. The easiest way to run these accounts is creating a gmail account quicky with your name (student_name)@gmail.com as Google Colab offers free compute on Cloud to run experiments
+   2. If you want to install Jupyter locally (local installation is not mandatory as Colab is easy to write development code on), follow the steps here https://docs.jupyter.org/en/latest/running.html
-   2. To address our compute challenges, please create your Google Colab Account by Sept 17 class.
+   3. To address our compute challenges, please create your Google Colab Account by Sept 17 class.
 I will confirm if accounts are created in class.

 ## Course Schedule